Nate Montana

-Nathaniel Joseph Montana (born October 3, 1989) is a former American football quarterback.
+Nathaniel Joseph Montana (born October 3, 1989) is an American former college football quarterback.
 After walking-on at Notre Dame as a freshman in 2008, he transferred to Pasadena City College in 2009, went back to Notre Dame in 2010, transferred to Montana in 2011, and finally transferred to West Virginia Wesleyan in 2012.
 Montana is the son of Pro Football Hall of Fame quarterback Joe Montana.

-Early years
+Early life

 In high school, Montana was a reserve quarterback at De La Salle High School in Concord, California, a suburb east of San Francisco.